Guide To Introductory Courses for STEM Majors

 Programmatic Assessments

-See Resources in the section on Implementing Research-Based Instructional Practices for resources for teaching introductory physics and beyond.
+See Resources in the section on Implementing Research-Based Teaching in Your Classroom for resources for teaching introductory physics and beyond.

 See Resources in the section on Equity, Diversity, and Inclusion for resources for using inclusive pedagogy and equitable practices in introductory physics and beyond.